-- If the Client USB device redirection server policy is turned on, the mass storage devices are directed as USB devices even if client drive mapping is turned on. - The app does not support composite device redirection for USB devices.
+- Consider that the Client USB device redirection server policy is turned on.
+In this case, the mass storage devices are directed as USB devices even if client drive mapping is turned on. - The app does not support composite device redirection for USB devices.